Find a value of θ in the interval [0°, 90°) that satisfies each s... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Find a value of θ in the interval [0°, 90°) that satisfies each statement.
 Give answers in decimal degrees to six decimal places.
-See Example 2. csc θ = 1.3861147
+See Example 2. sec θ = 1.1606249

 Verified Solution